canonical/vanilla-framework/docs/en/base/forms.md

 ### Checkbox and radio button

-Checkboxes and radio buttons are used for selecting one or multiple options, respectively.
+Use checkboxes and radio buttons to select one or more options.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/base/forms/checkboxes"
     class="js-example">